djoshy/dmjoshyy.github.io/index.md

 [Repo](https://github.com/dmjoshyy/ush).

 ### Cernal
 Simple Android App that scrubs CERN's RSS feed and generates a news feed.
-Fairly basic, but I learned to read
+Fairly basic, but this is the first project where I learned to use APIs, parse XML.

 ### Attenda